yash-247/AI-agents-crewAI/README.md

 ### Installation
 To get started, clone the repository and install the necessary dependencies.
 Make sure to set up your environment variables, especially the API key for Google Gemini.
 The project is designed to be highly modular, allowing you to add or modify agents and tasks as needed.
-Below is an example of how to run the project:

-python
-Copy code
-from crewai import Crew

 Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request if you have any improvements or fixes.